stve/instapaper/README.md

 * swapped out Faraday for http.rb
 * responses now return custom classes instead of Hashie::Rash objects
 * most API methods are more clear as to their behavior (i.e., `#star_bookmark` instead of just `#star`)
-* module-based configuration ane invocation has been removed, you'll now need to instantiate an `Instapaper::Client` instead (see usage below)
+* module-based configuration and invocation has been removed, you'll now need to instantiate an `Instapaper::Client` instead (see usage below)

-Also new in `1.x`
+* Improved error handling
 * Updates for version 1.1 of Instapaper's API
 * Support for Highlights API